microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Assert-WinGetPackageManager.md

 # Assert-WinGetPackageManager

 ## SYNOPSIS
-Verifies WinGet is installed properly.
+Verifies that WinGet is installed properly.

 ## SYNTAX